iainsgillis/grav-plugin-highlight-php/README.md

 ![Screenshot of default theme inline syntax-highlighted JavaScript snippets](./assets/01.inline-example.jpg)

-To enter a block-level, syntax-highlighted code snippet, use paired shortcodes where the matching tagnames are a supported language name (or alias), and the content between the tags is your content.
+To enter a block-level, syntax-highlighted code snippet, use paired shortcodes passing a supported language name (or alias) as the BbCode value, and the content between the tags is your content.
 For example, to render, with syntax highlighting, a snippet on [JavaScript class declarations taken from the MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#class_expressions),